-The Push to Open Nature Initiative aims to increase environmental and recreational literacy among people of all abilities.
+The goal of the Push to Nature initiative is to increase opportunities and invite the full participation of all Albertans in parks.
 Many Albertans face some sort of barrier to active living.
 Every Albertan will be affected by disability in their life due to injury, aging or as a caregiver to a loved one.
+Push to Open Nature aims to increase environmental and recreational opportunities for people of all abilities.

 Nature has no building codes.
 We must work to ensure that people of all abilities can participate in nature-based experiences and outdoor recreation.
 We are trying to remove barriers in new and existing facilities, as well as in programs and daily operations.

 We are working to identify all barrier-free facilities, including campsites, in Alberta's provincial parks.

 The Cecile Buhl One-Kilometre Experience is meant to connect park users with facilities that offer differently-abled visitors a chance to experience some of Alberta’s parks.
 The experience itself varies, based on the local appeal and constraints of the site.
 The One-Kilometre Experience is not necessarily one continuous loop of trail but incorporates at least one accessible washroom and accessible parking.
 Accessibility audits were performed in the summer of 2016 as a way of ensuring that facilities are designed and constructed so that everyone’s needs are considered.
 Construction based on the outcome of the audits will be completed from 2017-2020.